 Workers Compensation Insurance is mandatory in most states, and for most employers in Florida.
 This coverage does not protect the employer from all lawsuits, however; if there is proof of gross negligence on the part of the employer in the workplace, they can still be sued civilly outside of the realm of the Workers Compensation Insurance claim.

 It’s a good idea not to skimp on a Workers Compensation policy if you are an employer, as it’s better to have coverage if and when you need it.
 A large claim could put a real crimp in your budget if you’re not prepared for it.
 Consult your attorney for the policy that is right for you and your company.
-The experienced workers compensation attorneys at Burnetti, P.A. are well versed in this area of the law, and are ready and able to help you with your workers’ compensation needs.
+The experienced worker’s compensation attorneys at Burnetti, P.A. is well versed in this area of the law, and are ready and able to help you with your workers’ compensation needs.

 How Does Workers Compensation Work?

 If you are an employee who gets hurt on the job, the proper procedure is to report your injury first to the insurance carrier, who sends you all notices of rights and responsibilities; included in this set of documents will be a statement to be signed by you certifying that your claim is not fraudulent, and the packet will contain all your injury report forms.

 The law covers all accidental and occupational diseases arising from and in relation to your activities of employment.
 The coverage includes diseases or infections resulting from any injuries sustained in a workplace injury, and also covers death resulting from your injuries, if death occurs within specified periods of time.

 You should file your First Report of Injury or Illness (DWC-1) to determine responsibility for the injury within 7 days of your employers’ first knowledge of said accident or injury.

 Are Any Workplace Injuries Not Covered by Workers Compensation?